-Down oAgent DeWayne Bailey peered through his telescopic sight at the getaway vehicle on Michigan Avenue.
-So far, they were smoking and chatting.
+Agent DeWayne Bailey peered through his telescopic sight at the getaway vehicle on Michigan Avenue.
+So far, they were casually smoking and chatting.
 It was 7:15 a.m. when the first gunfire from the Pincelli Building echoed through the buildings.

 It's showtime, Bailey thought to himself.

 The driver jerked, threw his cigarette out the window, and started to move the vehicle.
 Bailey knew this was an electric van, and the battery pack was under the cargo floor.
-Figuring that there was nobody in the back of the truck, he started pumping shots from his Colt M6 assault rifle into the lower back part of the vehicle.
-Automotive battery packs had improved in the past thirty years and, when fully charged, contained an incredible amount of electric energy.
-The bullets went through the vehicle's thin metal skin into the battery pack, causing immediate catastrophic failure.
-The truck ground to a stop, and smoke started pouring out from the bottom.
+Figuring that nobody was in the rear of the truck, he started pumping shots from his Colt M6 assault rifle into the back of the vehicle.
+Automotive battery packs have improved in the past thirty years and, when fully charged, contain an incredible amount of electric energy.
+The bullets passed through the vehicle's thin metal skin into the battery pack, causing immediate catastrophic failure.
+The truck stopped, and smoke started pouring out from the bottom.
 The two mobsters tried vainly to get the vehicle moving, their faces showing abject panic.

-At that moment, the FBI vehicle pulled up behind the burning delivery van, and the four officers took a two-by-two position on either side of the burning truck.
+At that moment, the FBI vehicle pulled behind the smoking delivery van, and the four officers took a two-by-two position on either side of the burning truck.

-The FBI Agent shouted, :"Put down your weapons, get out of the vehicle, and lay face down on the pavement!
-Do it now, or we start shooting."
+The FBI Agent shouted, "Put down your weapons, get out of the vehicle, and lay face down on the pavement!
+Do it now, or we'll start shooting."

-The two mob getaway drivers looked at each other, realizing that there was no choice.
+The two mob getaway drivers looked at each other, realizing there was no choice.
 Police sirens were coming from every direction.
 They nodded to each other, dropped their revolvers to the car seats, and got out with their hands up.

-The officers apprehended them, forcing them to the pavement, cuffing their hands and feet.
-The Chicago Police called for the Fire Department, advising them that this is an electric vehicle fire.
+The officers apprehended them, forcing them to the pavement and cuffing their hands and feet.
+The Chicago Police called for the Fire Department, advising them of an electric vehicle fire.

 On the roof, Agent Marecki shouted.

 "Cease fire!
 Everybody call out!"

-"Mac here, I'm good."
+"Mac here.
+I'm good."

 "Williams here.
 I'm OK."

-The other agents called out, allowing Agent Marecki to ascertain no injuries in the team.
+The other team members called out, allowing Agent Marecki to ascertain no injuries in the team.
 The group crowded around Vukovic's corpse.
-Agent Fowler knelt and placed a credit card-sized ECG monitor to Vukovic's upper chest, and it was a flat line with no pulse.
+Agent Fowler knelt and placed a credit card-sized ECG monitor on Vukovic's upper chest, which showed no pulse.

 "He's dead, Gabe."

 Agent Marecki called Special Agent Mason as police sirens were blaring from all directions.